ten tips to hold onto your warm leads

 Chris Cicconi, Director of Business Development at Replicant, notes that understanding your prospect and their pain points is key to keeping leads warm.

 “Some folks are into learning and will be very gung-ho to attend events and webinars or receive content.
 Others care more about the relationship, and a few well-timed calls, emails, or videos could be worthwhile.
-Those types of folks can even appreciate being on a text message basis, while others would hate to receive something like that.”
+Some prospects prefer text messages for quick updates, while others find them intrusive.”

 Focus on providing value